AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.3 LR unit bodies must with other units that denote their abstract states in their Part_Of indicators and each declaration associated with a Part_Of indicator must be a constituent of the encapsulating state abstraction
+      :Trace Unit: FE 7.2.3 LR unit bodies must with other units that denote their abstract states in their Part_Of indicators and each declaration associated with a Part_Of indicator must be a constituent of the encapsulating state abstraction